vfelix-00/ee157_lab2/README.md

 For an angular velocity of 385.714 rad/s, there was 0.003828 Nm of torque calculated.
 For an angular velocity of 964.285 rad/s, there was 0.004127 Nm of torque calculated.
 For an angular velocity of 1257.142 rad/s, there was 0.006189 Nm of torque calculated.

+## Conclusion

+In conclusion, we learned how to measure important values of a motor without a datasheet.
+This can prove to be useful when it comes to our project that involves building a Halback motor.